 The main goal of the program is to remove only the animals that are causing the problem.
-To contact the Federal Trapper assigned to Nevada County, call 530-273-2648 weekdays between the hours of 8:00-5:00.
+To contact the Federal Trapper assigned to Nevada County, call 530-273-2648 during office contact the Agricultural Commissioner's office.

 Current Fees • Place trap and remove animal – $87 • Removal of another animal from same trap at same property - $45 • Site visit for assessment of damage and remediation plan - $63 • Ranch work up to three weeks - $163 • Residential bear and mountain lion work fee - $87

 Wildlife Damage Factsheets